–Haskovo Historic Museum, Haskovo, Bulgaria

-It is also true and well done insofar as this powerful and transforming message of our belovedness is desperately needed by so many in our pews (including us who preach this message) whose lives are overwhelmed with experiences of inadequacy, isolation, rejection, and shame; or for whom God has always loomed too large as judge and antagonist.
-It is a message to be preached repeatedly and perseveringly, yes, even on Baptism of Christ Sunday.
+It is also true and well done insofar as this powerful and transforming message of our belovedness is desperately needed by so many in our pews (including by us who preach this message).
+We whose lives are often overwhelmed with experiences of inadequacy, isolation, rejection, and shame; or for whom God has always loomed too large as judge and antagonist need this message.
+It must be preached repeatedly and perseveringly, yes, even on Baptism of Christ Sunday.

-But the fact remains that Jesus’ baptismal experience is his own, not ours, and it is unique: we are not the messiah or the chosen one, no matter how often we may mistake ourselves for him; and it is not through us, except by the divine grace of incorporation and extension, that healing comes to the world.
+But the fact remains that Jesus’ baptismal experience is his own, not ours, and it is unique: we are not the messiah, no matter how often we may mistake ourselves for him; and it is not through us, except by the divine grace of incorporation in him and the extension of his ministry to us, that healing comes to the world.
 The voice at the Jordan was for him, not us; it addresses him and his identity, character, and mission, not us and ours; and it effectively grounds his loving, sacrificial ministry in ways only he could know and with graces only he could draw upon.

 No matter how much we may wish to appropriate Christ’s baptism, we have to acknowledge some difference and allow some distance between him and us so that we can contemplate with awe, as the ancient festival intended, the mystery concealed and revealed in this striking event.